Galaxian: Re-releases

 Galaxian is included in the Namco Museum series of collections across several platforms.

 Galaxian and Galaga were bundled together for a Game Boy release as Arcade Classic 3.

 Galaxian was released on Microsoft Windows in 1995 as part of Microsoft Return of Arcade.

 The game was also released as part of the Pac-Man's Arcade Party 30th Anniversary arcade machine.

 The game has also been seen in Jakks Pacific's "Plug It In & Play" TV game controllers.

 Galaxian, along with Galaga, Gaplus, and Galaga '88, was "redesigned and modernized" for an iPhone app compilation called the Galaga 30th Anniversary Collection, released in commemoration of the event by Namco Bandai.

 Super Impulse also released a stand-alone Tiny Arcade version of Galaxian.

-In the competitive arena
+High scores

 The Galaxian world record has been the focus of many competitive gamers since its release.
-The most famous Galaxian rivalry has been between British player Gary Whelan and American Perry Rodgers, who faced off at Apollo Amusements in Pompano Beach, Florida, USA, on 6–9 April 2006.
-Whelan held the world record with 1,114,550 points, until beaten by newcomer Aart van Vliet, of the Netherlands, who scored 1,653,270 points on 27 May 2009 at the Funspot Family Fun Center in Weirs Beach, New Hampshire, USA.
-The record has since been raised to 2,010,000 points, set on 20 May 2016 by David Lyne and verified by Twin Galaxies on 28 May 2016.
+The most famous Galaxian rivalry has been between British player Gary Whelan and American Perry Rodgers, who faced off at Apollo Amusements in Pompano Beach, Florida, US, on April 6 to 9, 2006.
+Whelan held the world record with 1,114,550 points, until beaten by newcomer Aart van Vliet, of the Netherlands, who scored 1,653,270 points on 27 May 2009 at the Funspot Family Fun Center in Weirs Beach, New Hampshire, US.
+The record has since been raised to 2,010,000 points, set on May 20, 2016 by David Lyne and verified by Twin Galaxies on May 28, 2016.